MicrosoftDocs/windows-dev-docs/terminal/command-line-arguments.md

 # PowerShell
 wt -p "Command Prompt" `; split-pane -p "Windows PowerShell"

 # PowerShell uses a semicolon ; to delimit statements.
-To interpret a semicolon ; as a command delimiter for wt command line arguments, you need to escape semicolon characters using backticks `.
-PowerShell also has the stop parsing operator (--%), which instructs it to stop interpreting anything after it and just pass it on verbatim.
+# To interpret a semicolon ; as a command delimiter for wt command line arguments,
+# you need to escape semicolon characters using backticks `.
+# PowerShell also has the stop parsing operator (--%),
+# which instructs it to stop interpreting anything after it and just pass it on verbatim.

 # Linux distro
 cmd.exe /c "wt.exe" -p "Command Prompt" \; split-pane -p "Windows PowerShell"

 # Execution aliases do not work in WSL distributions.
-If you want to use wt.exe from a WSL command line, you can spawn it from CMD directly by running `cmd.exe`.
-The `/c` option tells CMD to terminate after running and the `\;` forward-slash + semicolon separates commands.
+# If you want to use wt.exe from a WSL command line,
+# you can spawn it from CMD directly by running `cmd.exe`.
+# The `/c` option tells CMD to terminate after running.
 ```

 To open a new Terminal instance with one tab containing three panes running a Command Prompt profile, a PowerShell profile, and your default profile running a WSL command line, enter: